salman-abedin/bolt/README.md

 -  run `bolt --generate --watch` at startup to generate and monitor the search list respectively

--  Bind a key combination with the command `bolt --search` to launch the prompt
+-  Bind a key combination with the command `bolt --rofi-search` to launch the prompt

 -  Type the keyword, press enter and baam!

+-  (Optional) You can also use `bolt --tmux-launch` && `bolt --fzf-search` at your own discretion

 ## Uninstallation